Just an hour from Florence by train is the famous Leaning Tower of Pisa.

 The Tower of Pisa isn't leaning quite as much.

 In 2001 the Pisa tower re-opened and it now has a more manageable lean.
-The top is 4 metres from vertical.
+The top is 4 meters from vertical.

 The Tower of Pisa Tour